Fresno State vs. Nevada NCAA Football Odds, Plays and Insights | October 23, 2021

 Fresno State vs. Nevada College Football Odds, Plays and Insights

-Two of the nation's top offenses square off when the Fresno State Bulldogs (5-2, 0-0 MWC) bring college football's 23rd-ranked scoring offense into a matchup with the Nevada Wolf Pack (5-1, 0-0 MWC), who have the No. 21 scoring offense, on Saturday, October 23, 2021.
-The Bulldogs are 3-point favorites.
-The total is 62.5 points for this game.
+The Fresno State Bulldogs (5-2, 0-0 MWC) will put their 20th-ranked pass defense to the test against the Nevada Wolf Pack (5-1, 0-0 MWC) and the No. 3 passing attack in the country, on Saturday, October 23, 2021.
+The Bulldogs are favored by 3 points in the game.
+The total is 65 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.